SystemsApproach/tcpcc/intro.rst

 .. [#] Ten years earlier a similar effect, called *thrashing*, had plagued the pioneers in time-shared computing systems.

-The first efforts to manage congestion were undertaken by two researchers, Jacobson and Karels.
+The most famous early efforts to manage congestion were undertaken by two researchers, Jacobson and Karels.
 The resulting paper, *Congestion Avoidance and Control*, published in 1988, is one of the most cited papers in networking of all time.
 There are